ninchat/ninchat-api/api.md

 event.

 Undefined action, event and parameter names must not be used in communication and you should not rely on their nonexistence.
+Enumerations (e.g. `access_type`, `error_type` and `identity_type`) may gain new options, so clients should be able to cope with events with unknown values for such parameters.

 Actions